Sandra McNally: LSE

 In September 2001, Sandra McNally joined the Centre for Economic Performance at the LSE.
 From October 2002 she also carried out work for the Centre for the Economics of Education think tank, being the Deputy Director from January 2005 to December 2009.
 In October 2007 she became Director of the Education and Skills Programme at the CEP.

 She is the Director of the Education and Skills Programme at the CEP at the LSE, working in education economics.
 She carries out research into education performance.
 She has produced reports in conjunction with Prof Stephen Machin, the Director of the CEP.

 In March 2015 she became Director of the Centre for Vocational Education Research at the LSE.
 The centre had been launched in March 2015; there is comparatively much less research on the FE sector in the UK than on other sectors; this sector is also described as tertiary education.
 There is also the Further Education Trust for Leadership, launched in 2014.

 University of Surrey

-In April 2012 she became Professor of Economics at the University of Surrey, in their School of Economics.
+In April 2012, she became Professor of Economics at the University of Surrey, in its School of Economics.